mattnicee7/PixQRCodeGenerator/README.md

 # PixQRCodeGenerator

-Seja bem vindo ao repositório.
-Aqui você encontrará como esse framework foi feito, exemplos de uso, dependencias usadas.
-Issues e Pull-Requests são muito bem vindos ao repositório, obrigado.
+Welcome to the repository.
+Here you will find how this framework was made, example usages, and more Issues & Pull-Requests are welcome in this repository, thanks.

-* Versão Atual: 1.1.2 (Estável).
+* Actual Version: 1.1.2 (Stable).

-## Importe o framework para seu projeto:
+## Import the framework to the your project:

 ### Maven: